SakariPirnes/helixtiltrot/README.md

 >>>
 ```
 ### Examples
-To get an idea how the 20 functions provided in HelixTiltRot can be used, two example analysis done with HelixTiltRot can be found from chapter 4 of [the BSc thesis](https://github.com/SakariPirnes/helixside/blob/main/Pirnes_Sakari_BSc_thesis.pdf).
+To get an idea how the 20 functions provided in HelixSide can be used, two example analysis done with HelixSide can be found from chapter 4 of [the BSc thesis](https://github.com/SakariPirnes/helixside/blob/main/Pirnes_Sakari_BSc_thesis.pdf).
 The python scripts to produce the figures of these two examples can be found from folders [Example1](https://github.com/SakariPirnes/helixside/tree/main/Examples/Example1) and [Example2](https://github.com/SakariPirnes/helixside/tree/main/Examples/Example1).